juju/docs/src/en/commands.md

    Since juju run creates actions, you can query for the status of commands started with juju run by calling "juju show-action-status --name juju-run".
+   If you need to pass flags to the command being run, you must precede the command and its arguments with "--", to tell "juju run" to stop processing those arguments.
+For example:

+             juju run --all -- hostname -f

 ^# run-action